 The original Application also requested a number of amendments relating to compositional and labelling requirements for wine products, and 'low alcohol', 'reduced alcohol', and 'dealcoholised' wine.
-However, without evidence for problems resulting from the absence of these provisions, and arguments that these problems would be resolved by their restoration, there is no justification for reinstatement of these provisions in the Code.
-At Draft Assessment these amendments have not been recommended for inclusion in the Code and the Applicant has advised FSANZ that they do not wish to continue at this stage with these parts of their Application.
+However none of the submissions received in response to the Initial Assessment Report, except that of the Applicant, supported these amendments.
+The Applicant advised FSANZ that they did not wish to continue with these parts of the Application.